seadogger-tech/seadogger-homelab/README.md

 *   **Node Configuration:** The control plane and worker nodes are configured and managed by Ansible.
 *   **Storage System:** Rook-Ceph is deployed and providing distributed storage with both erasure-coded and replicated pools.
 *   **Network Configuration:** MetalLB and Traefik are functioning, providing load balancing and ingress for deployed services.
+*   **Ingress PKI:** Enable Traefik to terminate TLS at ingress point with self signed cert authority within the cluster.
 *   **GitOps:** ArgoCD is successfully managing the deployment of most applications.
 *   **Monitoring Stack:** The Prometheus and Grafana deployments are stable.
 *   **User Apps & Services:** PiHole, OpenWebUI, Bedrock Access Gateway, N8N, JellyFin, and Nextcloud are deployed and operational.